 If you want to do an advanced search (a search with more options and power), then skip the Quick Search field up top and, instead, press Command-F (PC: Ctrl-F) to bring up the Find dialog (shown here).
-(Note: If you decide to narrow your search after using Quick Search, just press the New Search button at the top right of the Content panel to bring up the Find dialog with your current search criteria in place.)
-You pick your search criteria from pop-up menus, and you can add as many different lines of criteria as you'd like by clicking on the + (plus sign) button on the far-right side of each criteria line.
-Here I searched for the keyword Packard, but added more criteria, so it only searches for my 5-star images taken with my Nikon D3S.
+(Note: If you decide to narrow your search after using Quick Search, just click the New Search icon [the magnifying glass] at the top right of the Content panel to bring up the Find dialog with your current search criteria in place.)
+You pick your search criteria from pop-up menus, and you can add as many different lines of criteria as you'd like by clicking on the + (plus sign) icon on the far-right side of each criteria line.
+Here I searched for the keyword Blue Angels, but added more criteria, so it only searches for my 5-star images taken with my Canon EOS R6.
 To search your subfolders, make sure the Include All Subfolders checkbox is turned on near the bottom of the dialog.